Miguel Pizarro

-Miguel Alejandro Pizarro Rodríguez (born February 17, 1988) is a Venezuelan politician in the National Assembly who represents the district of Petare in Caracas.
-He is also known for his role in the 2014 Venezuelan protests.
+Miguel Alejandro Pizarro Rodríguez (born February 17, 1988) is a Venezuelan politician in the National Assembly who represents Petare in Caracas.

 Early life

 Around the time of his birth, Pizarro's family moved to the state of Táchira, where he lived until he was four years old.
 They then moved back to the same area as before — barrio 24 de Julio — where Miguel spent much of his young life.
 He was part of a punk band called Kolumpio when he was a student.

 Political formation

 From the age of 13 Pizarro participated in political activism, coming from a family with a political activist tradition.
 His father was of the political left militia from the 1970s, and was a trade union activist and at one point imprisoned in Cuartel San Carlos.
 His mother was one of the founders of the Committee in Defense of Human Rights for political prisoners, and was secretary to the fraction of left parties of the Senate.

 During his youth, Pizarro subscribed to anarchism, particularly to the ideas of Mikhail Bakunin and Peter Kropotkin akin to anarco-punk.
 In high school, he founded the antimilitarist movement "Ni casco ni uniforme" (English: "Without helmet or uniform"), which opposed the government's implementation of military education in secondary education establishments.
 Due to his protests, he was expelled from the Franciscan school he was studying at.